polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Call

-Generally, a call describes invoking a function to be executed.

-In the context of pallets that contain functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
-The object that a `Call` represents is a [dispatch](#dispatchable) data structure.
+In the context of pallets containing functions to be dispatched to the runtime, `Call` is an enumeration data type that describes the functions that can be dispatched with one variant per pallet.
+A `Call` represents a [dispatch](#dispatchable) data structure object.

 ## Chain Specification